-Many creation myths from a wide variety of traditions consider how the ‘beginning’ came about, and how things came to be as they are, as we experience them.
 Some traditional kabbalists ascribe this text to Abraham, which would make its origins much older than the extant parchments scholars have available for translation.
 Kaplan points out that this would place Sefer Yetzirah as far back as the 18th century BCE.
-He also comments that this might not be surprising, because the mystical Vedic scriptures date from that time and it is possible that mysticism had developed in the Middle East at an equally early period, especially in Mesopotamia, where Abraham lived before taking up his patriarchal destiny.
-Some believe it was written much later by the revered Rabbi Akiva, during the first or second century CE.
+He also comments that this might not be surprising, because the mystical Vedic scriptures date from that time.
+It is possible that mysticism had developed in the Middle East at an equally early period, especially in Mesopotamia, where Abraham lived before taking up his patriarchal destiny.
+Some believe it was written by the revered Rabbi Akiva, during the first or second century CE.
 However, modern scholars have not come to any consensus about its authorship or date.

 Sefer Yetzirah opens with brief, but very precise descriptions of how the Creator formed the universe we find ourselves in: